-This page lists terms used in the Custom Search Developer's Guide.
+This page lists terms used in the Programmable Search Engine Developer's Guide.

 - A Google product that lets you earn money by displaying relevant ads on your website's content pages or search results.
 To learn more, visit the Google AdSense site or its Help Center.